Skip to nav Skip to content

 Terri WhiteTerri White-Jones

-Grant Administrator II
+Grant Administrator V

 Terri White-Jones is a Grant Administrator for the Tobacco Research and Intervention Program.
 She has 13 years of experience in the financial and administrative management of sponsored projects.
 She earned her Bachelor of Arts degree in Anthropology from Bryn Mawr College.
-Prior to Moffitt she worked at the University of South Florida and Raymond James Financial.
+Prior to Moffitt, she worked at the University of South Florida and Raymond James Financial.